redis/redis-doc/topics/modules-api-ref.md

 See the documentation for `RedisModule_DigestAddElement()`.

-<span id="RedisModule_LoadDataTypeFromString"></span>
+<span id="RedisModule_LoadDataTypeFromStringEncver"></span>

-### `RedisModule_LoadDataTypeFromString`
+### `RedisModule_LoadDataTypeFromStringEncver`

-    void *RedisModule_LoadDataTypeFromString(const RedisModuleString *str,
+    void *RedisModule_LoadDataTypeFromStringEncver(const RedisModuleString *str,
-                                             const moduleType *mt);
+                                                   const moduleType *mt,
+                                                   int encver);

-Decode a serialized representation of a module data type 'mt' from string 'str' and return a newly allocated value, or NULL if decoding failed.
+Decode a serialized representation of a module data type 'mt', in a specific encoding version 'encver' from string 'str' and return a newly allocated value, or NULL if decoding failed.

 This call basically reuses the '`rdb_load`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize